Chapter 1. European demand

 1.9.1.
 Restoration of rights under A122 EPC

-It may happen that a deadline has not been paid during a period of time when the EPO considered that a loss of rights had occurred.
+It may happen that a due date has not been paid during a period of time when the EPO considered that a loss of rights was occurring.

 Of course, the notification of the recovery decision is a notification and therefore the provisions of the R126 (2) EPC.

-In the case of R51 (4) (a) EPC where the due date occurs before the notification of reinstatement of duty, the tax is due on the day of the notification (whether this day is a holiday or not), but can simply be paid without surcharge during 4 months.
-These deadlines do not necessarily expire at the end of the month.
+In the case of R51 (4) (a) EPC where the expiry occurs before the notification of reinstatement of duty, the tax is due on the day of the notification (whether that day is a holiday or not), but can simply be paid without surcharge during 4 months.
+These delays do not necessarily expire at the end of the month.

 This provision only applies to patent applications.
 In case of re on a patent, it is necessary to look at the national law of the countries to know how to pay the annual taxes in these (if it is possible ...).